Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 2. Keep up with fertilizing and plant protectants

 Some facilities may choose to abandon regular preventive pest or disease-control programs for plants.
-While this could result in substantial cost savings in the short-term, weeds and other unsightly growths may become that much more unmanageable in the long run, resulting in expensive elimination measures.
+While this could result in substantial cost savings in the short-term, weeds and other unsightly plant growths may become that much more unmanageable in the long run, resulting in expensive elimination measures.
 Keeping up with a regular treatment program will ensure that your course remains appealing, with well-maintained landscaping.

 3. Consider alternatives to clipping removal

 After mowing, grass clippings are often collected and removed from a course, though this removal process is fairly expensive.
 Instead, consider scattering clippings over your fairway, which can act as a natural fertilizer as it biodegrades.
-You’ll save dollars on clipping removal and fertilizer—plus, you’ll have a beautiful fairway to show for it!
+You’ll save dollars on clipping removal and fertilizer — plus, you’ll have a beautiful fairway to show for it!

 4. Roll more than mow

 Rather than mowing grass constantly, consider increasing the frequency of rolling your course.
 Putting greens that are rolled may improve player experience, with fewer inputs.
-Ultimately, any time a course is freshly rolled, it will increase surface smoothness and increase green speed—both of which your players will appreciate.
+Ultimately, any time a course is freshly rolled, it will increase surface smoothness and increase green speed — both of which your players will appreciate.

 5. Consider tree removal

 As serene as trees are, they may also increase maintenance costs.
-The more trees you have on or around your course, the more you’ll need to invest in trimming, pruning, and leaf removal with the changing seasons.
-Other associated costs include removing debris, controlling pests, and trimming turf around trunks.
+The more trees you have on or around your course, the more you’ll need to invest in trimming, pruning and leaf removal with the changing seasons.
+Other associated costs include removing debris, controlling pests and trimming turf around trunks.
 Keep trees on your golf course to a minimum, and consider removal for trees in undesirable locations.

 6. Keep course accessories to a minimum